 How to get boys interested in reading?

-Through my own opinion and experience I made a list of five things to do to improve the reading engagement of boys:
+Through my own opinion and experience I made a list of five things to do to to get boys interested in reading:

-Discovery of books that are interesting to boys is critical to their engagement, sometimes they may not be interested in topics that their mums or teachers think are good.
-If they don’t like reading classics or any specific genre, forcing them to do so will just further harm their interest in reading.
-They should read books that appeal to their interests- comics, fantasy fiction, action-adventure authors, mangas, humour, anything, this will get them reading and allow them the opportunity to challenge themselves and progress to read books that are more difficult.
+Discovery of books that are interesting to boys is critical to their interest in reading and sometimes this may be different from what their mums or teachers choice is.
+If they don’t like reading classics or any specific genre, forcing them to do so will just further harm their interest in reading. all children should be able to read books that appeal to their interests- comics, fantasy fiction, action-adventure authors, mangas, humour, anything.
+This will get them reading and allow them the opportunity to challenge themselves and progress to read books that are more difficult.
 In addition, try to keep up with their interests so that more meaningful books can be selected for them.

 2. Make sure they have access to books